 From psychedelic buses with flowers hung from the dashboard to rainbow-coloured temples housing colourful depictions of Hindu Gods, India is dripping with colour and it’s this vibrancy that makes India so alluring to an outsider.
 It felt like I’d been living life in black and white before coming here.
-But the streets of every village, town and city from Delhi to Dharamshala got splattered with even more kaleidoscopic shades last month during Holi, the Hindu festival of colour.
+But India’s Holi festival of colour is even more dazzling.
+For one day a year, the streets of every village, town and city from Delhi to Dharamshala got splattered with even more kaleidoscopic shades last month during Holi, the Hindu festival of colour.

-Stock up.
-Everything closes on the day of Holi as it’s such a big holiday so buy any beer, snacks and food you want a couple of days in advance (shops sell out of supplies quickly and prices inflate to reflect the demand).
+Everything closes on the day of India’s Holi festival of colour as it’s such a big holiday so buy any beer, snacks and food you want a couple of days in advance (shops sell out of supplies quickly and prices inflate to reflect the demand).
 If you’re that way inclined, you can buy weed and bhang lassi (a potent maruijana infused yoghurt shake) legally at Government owned bhang shops on the streets of Varanasi.
-Look the part – buy silly wigs, masks and hats and stock up on water balloons, bags of coloured powder, water pistols and metallic paint.
+Look the part – buy silly wigs, masks and hats and stock up on water balloons, coloured powder, water pistols and metallic paint.
 Go hard or go home I say.

 - Rinse it first in cold water before trying to use hot water and shampoo.

 - Anti-dandruff shampoo is apparently the best thing for stripping colour from hair so I bought a bottle of this.

 - Don’t be too alarmed, 10 days afterwards mine still looked terrible but preserver with regular washes, being in the sun to lighten the intensity of the colours and swimming in chlorinated pools definitely helps strip it.

 - Eventually you’ll concede defeat and go to the hair dressers (although there’s very little they can do apart from dye it chocolate brown) and you’ll probably vow that this will be your first and last Holi!